 Levels: Remember when I mentioned that cake stands were a great way to utilize space without blocking conversation?
 Guess what?
 You can use stacked books and overturned (empty) flower pots.

-Pitchers: Pitchers work just like vases, they just add a little more pizzazz.
+Pitchers: One of my favorite simple centerpieces.
+Pitchers work just like vases, they just add a little more pizzazz.
 Fill one up with flowers and put them in the center of the table.